 Remember 1:1 meetings are about development, not reporting.
 They are done for the employee, not for the design manager.

-- Create a skill matrix, and provide a report on strengths and weaknesses of your team;
+- Create a skill matrix, and provide a report on the strengths and weaknesses of your team;

 - Set personal growth goals for each designer;